 In April 1931, however, a series of heartaches began anew.
 David's wife Rose Ella caught pneumonia, and unable to overcome its effects, died at the age of 55.
 Rev. T.R.
 Courtice of McKeesport, PA officiated, "assisted by a number of other ministers of Connellsville and nearby points," reported a newspaper.
 Burial was in Oak Grove Cemetery in Uniontown, with pallbearers including W.S.
 Behanna, W.E.
 DeBolt, James Cypher, Ray Ellenberger, C.K.
 Snyder and Frank McCairns, with A.W.
 Hart as lone honorary pallbearer.

 Just four years later, in 1935, son Ed -- prospering owner of the Minerd funeral home -- died at the young age of 35.
 The very next year, in 1936, 48-year-old son, Ewing -- postmaster of Dunbar -- died suddenly in his sleep of a heart attack.
-That same year, David lost his daughter in law, Charlotte, Dan's wife, during a peak period in Dan's political popularity.
-She died after a long illness, and left three young children..
+That same year, cancer took away David's daughter in law, Charlotte, Dan's wife, during a peak period in Dan's political popularity.

 His last years were spent quietly.
 He lived on South Eighth Street in Connellsville.
 In April 1943, at the age of 88, he fell and was taken to the Connellsville State Hospital.
 He seemed to be doing fine, but suddenly lapsed into unconsciousness and never pulled out.

 He died, fittingly, on a Sunday.
 He is buried at Hill Grove Cemetery in Connellsville, beside his second wife, Sarah, the mother of his adult children.